viniciusgerevini/video2gif/README.md

 ```

 Note:

 -s, -fr, ts and te are used on ffmpeg, possible values on: [https://ffmpeg.org/ffmpeg.html#toc-Video-Options]

 -d is used on gifsicle, possible values on: [https://www.lcdf.org/gifsicle/man.html]

 ## Usage

-> You can use this helper in 3 different ways:

 ### Using the docker image